How To Prepare for an Interview

-What are the top 10 questions asked in an interview?
+What are the 10 common questions asked in an interview?

 When holding a mock interview, consider the questions your interviewer may ask you.
-Here are the top 10 questions asked during an interview:
+Here are the 10 common questions asked during an interview:

 Some examples of questions you can ask an interviewer include:

-What are 5 tips for a successful job interview?
+What are the 5 tips for a successful job interview?